 However, keep in mind that there are only three options.
 Whichever you pick, it has to be hands-free so you can clap and boogie at your leisure.

 - Crossbody Bag: This is my fave type of festival bag because it feels secure but there are different sizes available so you can always fit in everything you need.
-Be sure to wear it across your body and not just on your shoulder so you don’t have to worry about pesky thieves.
+Be sure to wear it across your body and not just on your shoulder so you don’t have to worry about pickpockets.

 - Bum Bag: This is a popular bag option that feels safe and secure for festivals.
 Even so, you can be a bit limited for space.